Igormandello/portinari-js/README.md

   - The label of the updateComponent that will be removed

 ### `toggleUpdateComponent(label)`
-Toggles the state of an updateComponent, if its disabled, it won't be called in the next updates, but can be enabled again anytime with this same function.
+Toggles the state of an updateComponent, if it's disabled, it won't be called in the next updates, but can be enabled again anytime with this same function.
 - label
   - Type: `string`
   - The label of the updateComponent that will be toggled